7 Haunted Landmarks in Memphis, Tennessee That Will Give You Chills

 This place felt "ghostly" to me.
-I don't know if it was the shabby interior resembling an insane asylum circa 1900s, or the glaring red light bulbs that clearly meant to intensify the creepy atmosphere, or the walls painted black as if to induce the feelings of dread and depression, or the actual energy of the place, but I just wanted to get the hell out of there.
+I don't know if it was the shabby interior resembling an insane asylum circa 1900s, or the glaring red light bulbs, or the walls painted black as if to induce the feelings of dread and depression, or the actual energy of the place, but I just wanted to get the hell out of there.

 The Lorraine Motel

 The Lorraine Motel is the site of Martin Luther King Jr.'s assassination and the National Civil Rights Museum.
 This is the one site that made my heart race like crazy.